rapid7/metasploit-framework/How-to-use-msfvenom.md

 cat payload_file.bin | ./msfvenom -p - -a x86 --platform win -e x86/shikata_ga_nai -f raw
 ```

-This is an example of setting a custom variable for a C output:
+This is an example of setting a custom variable for a Java format output:

 ```
 echo AAAA | ./msfvenom -p - -a x86 --platform windows -v myVar -f java